-Point Blank, Alan King’s second full-length poetry collection, embodies what could be interpreted as essential poetics—the artist’s search for authentic voice combined with the imaginative power of the mind resulting in aesthetic harmony.
+Point Blank (Silver Birch Press, 2016), Alan King’s second full-length poetry collection, embodies what could be interpreted as essential poetics—the artist’s search for authentic voice combined with the imaginative power of the mind resulting in aesthetic harmony.
 King’s work is devoted to the art of language and personal narrative; he is practiced in good poetic technique, using a variety of elements that create a work of solid craftsmanship.
 Voice, image, language, pop culture, history and politics converse well here.
 King is especially good with the senses; this book is full of scent, taste, touch, and vision.
 However, the assertion of self through storytelling is the primary focus of Point Blank, and it is an honest self, as the speaker testifies: “…my battle scars came from climbing trees and / playing with fire.”

 “Sure, You Can Ask Me about Hip Hop” is a perfect example of the poet’s unapologetic honesty.
 This is a standout poem because King succeeds in combining a clever narrative voice through skillful poetic means.
 The lines are built strategically.
 For example, the speaker says:

 I did get invited to read at a poetry festival

 in San Francisco.
 No, I’m not a studio gangster